What Do African Religions Believe In? A Comparative Overview

 FAQs

-Do African religions believe in one God?
+Do African traditional religions believe in one God?

-How does Islam view African traditional religions?
+How does Islam view African traditional religious practices?

 0 Community answers